-Passing back through Big Horn, take some time to visit the community's main street, home to a number of historic properties, including the beautiful Big Horn Mercantile and the Just Ledoux It Steakout & Saloon.
-Stop at the Bozeman Trail Museum; Built in 1879 by the Rock Creek Stage Line, the blacksmith shop, now home to the museum, originally satisfied the needs of travelers on the nearby Bozeman Trail.
+Passing back through Big Horn, take some time to visit the community's main street, home to a number of historic properties, including the beautiful Big Horn Mercantile and the LeDoux Saloon & Steakout.
+Stop at the Bozeman Trail Museum; built in 1879 by the Rock Creek Stage Line, the blacksmith shop, now home to the museum, originally satisfied the needs of travelers on the nearby Bozeman Trail.

-The Trail End State Historic Site is a 14,000 sq.-ft. historic Flemishrevival style mansion built and inhabited by former Wyoming Governor and U.S. Senator John B. Kendrick.
-Kendrick was a successful cattleman when he commissioned the house, and he was only beginning his political career: when he became governor in 1914 and a senator three years later, Trail End became his summer home.
+The Trail End State Historic Site is a 14,000 sq.-ft. historic Flemish-revival style mansion built and inhabited by former Wyoming Governor and U.S. Senator John B. Kendrick.
+Kendrick was a successful cattleman when he commissioned the house, and he was only beginning his political career; when he became governor in 1914 and a senator three years later, Trail End became his summer home.
 The house was added to the National Register of Historic Places on February 26, 1970.
 Set aside a few hours for a thorough tour of the property and adjacent Kendrick Park.

 The Historic Sheridan Inn, constructed in 1892, was one of the first hotels in Sheridan.
-Conceptualized and developed by William F. "Buffalo Bill" Cody, Cody directed hotel management, and even auditioned new members for his legendary "Wild West Show" from the front porch.
-In 2013, the new owners refurbished the Inn, bringing 21st-century luxury to the 19thcentury building.
-The Inn is now open as a hotel for overnight stays, banquet events, weddings, and tours.
+Conceptualized and developed by Buffalo Bill Cody, Cody directed hotel management, and even auditioned new members for his legendary "Wild West Show" from the front porch.
 Each of the twenty-two rooms have been revitalized to reflect on Buffalo Bill and twenty-one other key characters in his life.

 Hans Kleiber, artist, poet, and naturalist, called Dayton his home for many years.
-In 1923, at the age of 36, as a self-taught printmaker, Kleiber constructed his first printing press with gears and rollers cast at the Sheridan Foundry.
-In addition to having exhibits in numerous galleries. he received the Silver Medal from The Printmakers Society and was given a special showing at the Smithsonian National Museum in Washington, DC.
+In 1923, at the age of 36, Kleiber constructed his first printing press with gears and rollers cast at the Sheridan Foundry.
+In addition to having exhibits in numerous galleries, he received the Silver Medal from The Printmakers Society and was given a special showing at the Smithsonian National Museum in Washington, DC.
 The Kleiber Studio Museum is open and free to the public during the summer months.

 Sheridan's VA Medical Center is located on the site of historic Fort Mackenzie.
 In 1899, Congress appropriated funds for a permanent garrison on this site, and by June 18 of that year a detachment of the First Cavalry had arrived.
 In November of 1901, the 2nd and 3rd Battalions of the 18th Infantry were garrisoned at Fort Mackenzie.
-By August of 1902, companies G and H of the Tenth Cavalry. known as the Buffalo Soldiers, arrived.
+By August of 1902, companies G and H of the Tenth Cavalry, known as the Buffalo Soldiers, arrived.
 These soldiers, returning from fighting in Cuba and the Philippines, were reassigned here for recuperation and retraining.